muellerflorian/walesky-rna-loc-liver/docs/cell-environment.md

 1. A parental folder contains all sample folders.
 0. Each sample (usually a field of view) is in a separate folder, e.g. named `Sample_1`, `Sample_2`, ....
 Each sample folder can contain images of multiple channels.
 0. FQ result files are in the same folder.
 A folder can contain **multiple FQ results** for different channels.
-0. An annotation file with the outlines cells (`annotation.json`).
+0. An annotation file with the outlines cells (ending with `annotation.json`).
 See below for more details.

 In the example below, a folder contains the annotations (`annotation.json`),